Holodome/hololisp/hololisp-book/src/introduction.md

 Welcome to the *hololisp book*, a description of a toy programming language hololisp. hololisp is a freestanding lisp dialect, having ideas taken from multiple other popular dialects with core guideline being to keep things simple.

-## Who is this language and book for
+## Who is this language and book are for

 hololisp may be of interest to programming language enthusiasts and students looking for reference system implementation with thorough description.